 If signing out causes YouTube to work in the guest/browse mode but fails after sign-in, the issue is account-specific.
 Check that your Google account isn’t locked or flagged for suspicious activity by signing into myaccount.google.com from a browser.

-For persistent audio issues after YouTube starts working, see the Vizio TV no sound guide.
-HDMI audio handshake problems can look like an app issue.
+For persistent audio issues, see the Vizio TV no sound guide.

 #Fix 7: Uninstall and Reinstall YouTube